Skip to content

 9. Restart your computer to apply the changes. ⚠️ A restart requires admin privileges.

-Why edit the registry?
-This method lets you set up custom time servers or manage multiple servers.
-What happens?
+Editing the registry allows you to set up custom time servers or manage multiple servers.
 Your computer uses the new servers you added for time syncing.

 Registry Editor showing Internet Time Servers